Cryoablation or radiofrequency ablation for Atrial Fibrillation: Which is better?

-There is a 2 to 3% risk of groin hematoma, at 1% risk of a pericardial effusion (ie a small fluid collection around the heart), and are less than 0.5% risk of significant cardiac complications, for example, pericardial tamponade needing a drain or surgical intervention, stroke, heart attack,.
+There is a 2 to 3% risk of groin hematoma, a 1% risk of a pericardial effusion (ie a small fluid collection around the heart), and are less than 0.5% risk of significant cardiac complications, for example, pericardial tamponade needing a drain or surgical intervention, stroke, heart attack.

 For cryoablation, there is a 1% risk of phrenic nerve damage which paralyzes is the diaphragm.
 This complication is rare and fully reversible with the recovery of the diaphragm function expected within six months.

 Your cardiologist will normally discuss the options for AF ablation and given that both cryoablation and radiofrequency ablation have similar success rates with similar complication rates, the simplicity of an initial cryoablation approach together with the shorter duration of ablation in general for a cryoablation approach make this the ideal first-line treatment for paroxysmal atrial fibrillation.

 To discuss your ablation strategy further with any electrophysiologist with expertise in both cryoablation and radiofrequency ablation guided by complex 3-D mapping systems, please get in touch with Dr. Lim